編輯

 Configure default options for Teams app

-It’s common for an app to support multiple scenarios in Teams, but you might have designed it with a specific scope and capability in mind.
-For example, if your app is primarily for team or channel use, you can make sure that the first install option users see in the Microsoft Teams Store is Add to a team.
+It’s common for an app to support multiple scenarios in Microsoft Teams, but you might have designed it with a specific scope and capability in mind.
+Teams UI helps users to identify the default scope to install your app.

 Configure your app's default install scope

-Configure the default install scope for your app.
-You can set only one scope at a time.
+You can use default install scope to specify whether your app is available for personal, channel, chat, or meeting scopes.
+When you configure the default install scope, you can set only one scope at a time.
 For more information, see app manifest.

 To configure the default install scope in your app manifest: